What do we need to know to do something well?

 Knowledge of HOW to do the task(s) to be completed.

-Understand WHAT the work we are doing is trying to achieve - i.e. what are the desirable effects of the work having been completed.
+Understand WHAT our work is trying to achieve - i.e., what the desirable effects of the work having been completed are.

 HOW CONTEXT

-Traditionally software product development has been heavy on the context that is focused on HOW context.
-It’s in programmes, initiatives, project plans, task lists, and specifications.
-It’s a type of information that feels very concrete to us and is a mode we are all used to operating in.
+Traditionally, software product development has been heavy on the context and focused on the HOW context.
+This information is present in programmes, initiatives, project plans, task lists, and specifications.
+Iton that feels very concrete to us and is a mode we are all used to operating in.

 WHAT CONTEXT

-With the growth in the use of OKRs and other more outcome-oriented methods of planning, there’s a shift to have a more balanced amount of HOW and WHAT context.
-You know the activities you will undertake but you are focused on achieving the WHAT rather than just completing the activities identified.
-You have measures which will help you know if you are making progress towards that achievement.
+With the growth in the use of OKRs and other more outcome-oriented planning methods, there’s a shift to a more balanced HOW and WHAT context.
+You know the activities you will undertake but are focused on achieving the WHAT rather than just completing the identified activities.
+You have measures to help you see if you are progressing towards that achievement.
 You will adapt what you do based on progress to achieving the WHAT.
-This is the superpower of having a WHAT context in addition to a HOW context.
+This is the superpower of having a WHAT context and a HOW context.

-Even better is providing the WHAT can lighten what is required in terms of HOW because those responsible for action have enough context to determine the HOW for themselves.
+Even better, providing the WHAT can lighten the requirements in terms of HOW because those responsible for action have enough context to determine the HOW themselves.

 WHY CONTEXT

-And then there’s what I am focused on exploring this year - the context of combining the WHAT and HOW with a more explicit understanding of the WHY.
-The WHY might help better understand the relationship between the activities you are doing and WHAT you are seeking to achieve with your work.
-The WHY may also connect you to the bigger picture of WHAT you are trying to achieve for the organisation as a whole.
+And then there’s what I am focused on exploring this year—the context of combining the WHAT and HOW with a more explicit understanding of the WHY.
+The WHY might help you better understand the relationship between the activities you are doing and what you are seeking to achieve with your work.
+It may also connect you to the bigger picture of what you are trying to achieve for the organisation as a whole.

-Organisations do often attempt to communicate, in some manner, the WHY context but it’s often not directly linked and whilst it’s impossible to deliver perfect context, current approaches are almost always doomed to be missing enough connections to convey adequate understanding between leaders and those responsible for the action.
+Organisations often attempt to communicate, in some manner, the WHY context, but it’s often not directly linked.
+While it’s impossible to deliver perfect context, current approaches are almost always doomed to miss enough connections to convey adequate understanding between leaders and those responsible for the action.

 The benefits of the third, fuller context type are multifold: